rtek1000/Datalogger_2039/README.md

 -------

 #### ToDo
-- Add prefix to the name of files generated with PrintScreen.
 - Add factory reset (W25Q64 chip erase).
 - Add offset adjustment lock if sensor is in use.
 - Add a link to the offset value to the sensor serial number (user may need to reposition sensors).